thurn/dungeonstrike/notes/skeleton.md

 # Equipment Deck (15 cards)
 ## 5 guns (levels 1-5)
-* TT: Elfsong
+* EE: Elfsong
 Sniper Rifle +1

-* UU: Taerynar +2
+* FF: Taerynar +2
 Shotgun +2

-* VV: Summerflame +3
+* GG: Summerflame +3
 Grenade Launcher +3.
 Grenades deal 2 additional fire damage on hit.

-* WW: Spellfury +4
+* HH: Spellfury +4
 Combat Rifle +4.
 While equipped, reduce the cost of all spells by 2.

-* XX: Soulreaper +5
+* II: Soulreaper +5
 Submachine Gun +5.
 On hit, enemies must succeed at a Fortitude/15 save or die.

 ## 5 misc (levels 1-5)
-* YY: Bracers of Might
+* JJ: Bracers of Might
 Every successful weapon attack deals 1d4 additional damage.

-* ZZ:  Amulet of Speed
+* KK:  Amulet of Speed
 Increase your movement speed by 4

-* AB: Cloak of Invisibility
+* LL: Cloak of Invisibility
 Enemies cannot target you before you make an attack within their line of sight.

-* AC: Ring of Regeneration
+* MM: Ring of Regeneration
 Heal 3 HP per round.

-* AD: Boots of the Sun King
+* NN: Boots of the Sun King
 Gain +5 damage reduction.
 Creatures within 4 tiles of you become blinded.

 ## 5 armors (levels 1-5)
-* AF: Hero's Boon
+* OO: Hero's Boon
 Light Armor +1

-* AG: Night's Shadow
+* PP: Night's Shadow
 Light Armor +2.
 The sight radius to detect you is 10 tiles instead of 16.

-* AE: Blacktooh Armor
+* QQ: Blacktooh Armor
 Medium Armor +3.

-* AH: Frost Armor
+* RR: Frost Armor
 Medium Armor +4.
 Opponents within 2 tiles of you are slowed.

-* AI: Red Dragon Armor
+* SS: Red Dragon Armor
 Heavy Armor +5.
 Immunity to fire damage.